EIPStackGroup/OpENer/README.md

 After finishing your feature/bugfix create a pull request and explain your changes.
 Also, please update and/or add doxygen comments to the provided code sections.
 Please stick to the coding conventions, as defined in `source/doc/coding_rules`.
-A clang-format file is provided to conveniatly follow the coding guideles to related to code formatting.
+A clang-format file is provided to conveniently follow the coding guidelines to related to code formatting.